-Diet and Exercise are the Key to Good Health and Long Life
+Exercise for Seniors: The Key to Fitness, Good Health and Long Life

-You probably know as well as I, that as we get older, health problems such as osteoporosis, diabetes, heart disease, cancer become more likely.
-With the right diet, workouts and equipment, though, you can reduce the risk of these problems.
+Exercise, as you probably know can prevent health problems such as osteoporosis, diabetes, heart disease, and cancer.
+This is true especially for seniors.
+With the right exercise, diet, workouts and equipment, you can reduce the risk of these problems.

 “….inactivity contributes to premature death.
 Yet, why is it that so many people don’t exercise regularly?
 Lack of motivation usually tops the list.
 What will it take to get the masses moving?…”Chris Davies: More exercise, better diet lead to healthier life

 This may especially true with seniors.
 First of all, what do we mean by “Seniors”, or “Senior Citizens”.